jadenchant/reverse-word-search/README.md

 # Reverse Word Search
 Reverse Word Search in Multiple Different Programming Languages

-Scheme does not work.
+Scheme and Haskell do not work.
-Haskell has some issues.